 The Post Office had been limited by legislation, much of which dated from the 1870's, which dictated obsolete procedures and limited economic operation.
 For example, the Post Office paid for the official mail from their budget for all government agencies rather than funds coming from the respective agency’s budget, thus creating unwieldy situations and abuse of official mail.

 The January-March 1984 issue of Irish Stamp News, foresaw changes in operations and marketing.
 (Figure 2).
 This change was similar to the seen when other Post Offices, including the United States Post Office, were de-federalized.
 Most changes were successful, but a few were less so.
-For example, it took almost 20 years to establish a postal code system, which is not used by many mailers.
+For example, it took almost 20 years to establish a postal code system, which is slowly gaining usage.
 (Figure 3).
+The number of post offices and postal stations was unsupportable.
+Many were located where the population had decreased.
+Today, there are about 1,100.

 In one area of concern to collectors, marketing of stamps to dealer and collectors improved immensely.
 The number of new issues increased significantly, but the volume was controlled to avoid the massive overstocks seen in the 1970's and ‘80's.
 This has resulted in Irish stamps increasing in value with time and providing greater subject options.